Ferguson activist raised in the Black Church showed pastors how to aid young protesters

 Blackmon was among a handful of clergy who made it onto the Ferguson Commission, appointed by then-Gov. Jay Nixon to investigate the social and economic conditions contributing to inequalities and tensions in the St. Louis region.

-Those conditions were deeply entrenched – firmly in place by the time Ronald Barrington Packnett took over as senior pastor at Central Baptist in St. Louis.
+Those conditions were deeply entrenched – firmly in place by the time Ronald B. Packnett took over as senior pastor at Central Baptist in St. Louis.

 He was born in Chicago and matriculated at Illinois State University.
 After graduating, he went to Yale Divinity School, then took at the pastorate at St. James Baptist Church in New Britain, Connecticut.